Revenge of the Queens

-"Revenge of the Queens" is the fifth episode of the second season of the American reality competition television series RuPaul's Drag Race All Stars, which aired on VH1 on September 15, 2016.
-The episode has the final five contestants pair up with the four eliminated contestants to perform a live stand-up comedy act in front of an audience of past contestants of RuPaul's Drag Race.
-Ross Mathews returns as guest judge for the episode alongside RuPaul, Michelle Visage, Carson Kressley and Todrick Hall.
+"Revenge of the Queens" is the fifth episode of the second season of the American reality competition television series RuPaul's Drag Race All Stars.
+It originally aired on VH1 on September 15, 2016.
+The episode's main challenge tasks the final five contestants with pairing up with the four eliminated contestants to perform a live stand-up comedy act in front of an audience of past contestants of RuPaul's Drag Race.
+Ross Mathews is a guest judge.
+Chelsea Peretti also makes a guest appearance.

+Phi Phi O'Hara is eliminated from the competition by Alyssa Edwards, who places in the top of the main challenge and wins a lip-sync contest against Tatianna to "Shut Up and Drive" (2007) by Rihanna.